 Compared to a pie crust this shell needs to be thinner.
 To accomplish this you must work as fast as possible.
 And again, start with cold dough.
-Flour your service and the underside of dough before you start.
+Flour your service and the underside of the dough before you start.
 This will help the dough release from the surface.
-Roll out, flip the dough while turning 90°, roll again and repeat until thin enough, about a bit less than a quarter of an inch.
+Roll out, flip the dough while turning 90°, roll again, and repeat until thin enough, about a bit less than a quarter of an inch.

 Care on the Edges

 A big problem with baking a tart shell is having the edges shrink.
 This can allow the filling to overflow.
 With the syrup filling of a Pecan tart, this can mean your tart is surrounded by an edge of praline.
 Not exactly what we are looking for.